 Why do Celebrities Use Drugs?

-Celebrities like everyone are faced with numerous problems, and are not immune from drug use.
-In fact celebrities are in high stress careers because everyone is watching.
+Celebrities like everyone are faced with numerous problems and are not immune to drug use.
+In fact, celebrities are in high-stress careers because everyone is watching.
 On top of that many have the funds to support an ongoing addiction under the scenes of their fame which further contributes to continued use to the point of overdose.
 In addition to that, Celebrities are not shielded from mental illness.
-For example, regardless of the fame and lifestyle of Chester Bennington his mental illness was the ultimate cause for his death.
-Bennington suffered from severe depression, and suicidal ideation for years.
-He would use different drugs as a means of self medicating, and in order to numb the unwanted feelings.
-Celebrities and people alike often struggles with a dual diagnosis, and utilize substances as a way of dealing with underlying mental health issues.
+For example, regardless of the fame and lifestyle of Chester Bennington, his mental illness was the ultimate cause for his death.
+Bennington suffered from severe depression and suicidal ideation for years.
+He would use different drugs as a means of self-medicating, and in order to numb the unwanted feelings.
+Celebrities and people alike often struggle with a dual diagnosis and utilize substances as a way of dealing with underlying mental health issues.
 The cycle becomes vicious, and often times leads to death.

 Tom Petty’s Accidental Overdose Death

-In the forefront of the headlines this week is famous singer / songwriter Tom Petty’s autopsy release.
+In the forefront of the headlines, this week is famous singer/songwriter Tom Petty’s autopsy release.
 The medical examiner’s news release said the autopsy found fentanyl, oxycodone, acetyl fentanyl and despropionyl fentanyl, which are opioids; temazepam and alprazolam, which are sedatives; and citalopram, an antidepressant is Petty’s system.
 As stated by CNN, The cause of death was “multisystem organ failure due to resuscitated cardiopulmonary arrest due to mixed drug toxicity”.
-With the opioid epidemic at hand, Petty’s death further emphasis the crisis that we are currently in.
-In an article from the Center of Disease Control and Prevention it states that, “Opioids including prescription opioids, heroin and fentanyl killed more than 42,000 people in 2016, more than any year on record.
-They continue to state that 40% of all opioid overdose deaths involve a prescription opioid, and that In 2016, 40% of all opioid overdose deaths involved a prescription opioid”.
+With the opioid epidemic at hand, Petty’s death further emphasizes the crisis that we are currently in.
+In an article from the Center of Disease Control and Prevention it states that “Opioids including prescription opioids, heroin and fentanyl killed more than 42,000 people in 2016, more than any year on record.
+They continue to state that 40% of all opioid overdose deaths involve a prescription opioid and that in 2016, 40% of all opioid overdose deaths involved a prescription opioid”.
 As seen in the case of Tom Petty prescription opioids have a deadly consequence.

 Celebrity Deaths Due to Overdose from Poly Drug Use